DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/10 Task.md

         'progress': 31
     }

-The following example illustrates how to bind the widget to tasks stored in the data source, which contains data fields with conventional names:
+The following example illustrates how to bind the UI component to tasks stored in the data source, which contains data fields with conventional names:

     <!-- tab: index.js -->
     $(function() {